jbadger3/inspectomop/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Statements built out of constructs from SQLAlchemy's *SQL Expression API* make queries backend-neutral paving the way for sharable code that can be used in a plug-and-play fashion.
 While there is no guarantee that `every` query will work with `every` backend, most of the basic selects, joins, etc should run without issue.

 SQLAlchemy is extremely powerful, but like any software package, has a bit of a learning curve.
-It is highly recommended that users read the `SQL Expression Language Tutorial <https://docs.sqlalchemy.org/en/rel_1_2/core/tutorial.html>`__ and note the warning below.
+It is highly recommended that users read the `SQLAlchemy Unified Tutorial <https://docs.sqlalchemy.org/en/20/tutorial/index.html>`__ and note the warning below.

 Below are a few simple examples of using SQLAlchemy expression language constructs for running queries on the OMOP CDM.